-- Grades in Major courses (Nutrition 351, 352, 368, 370, 372, 374, 440, 470, 472, 478, 520, 530, 540, 550, 560, 568, 580, 600/601, 640, 641, & 650) are not at the required "B" grade level; - Overall GPA falls below 3.0; - A student who has more than five (5) cumulative unexcused absences in any didactic course or more than two (2) unexcused absences from clinical sessions;
+- Grades in Major courses (Nutrition 351, 352, 368, 370, 372, 374, 440, 470, 472, 478, 520, 530, 540, 550, 560, 568, 580, 600/601, 640, 641, & 650) are not at the required "B" grade level; - Overall GPA falls below 3.0; - Students receive "No Credit" for Supervised Practice course(s) (Nutrition 481/681, 670, and 671).

-• Students receive "No Credit" for Supervised Practice course(s) (Nutrition 481, 670, and 671).
 Students placed on probation have ONE opportunity to retake ONE course (providing there is an opening in the class), and a maximum of two semesters to attain the required grade or achieve a 3.0 GPA.
-If after two semesters on probation the student has not corrected the grade deficiency or GPA, the student will be terminated from the Coordinated Program, and will be referred to the University's career counseling services to seek further guidance.
+If after two semesters on probation, the student has not corrected the grade deficiency or GPA, the student will be terminated from the Coordinated Program, and will be referred to the University's career counseling services to seek further guidance.
 Once a student retakes a course, if they fail another course (a second course), they are not eligible to retake the course and will be terminated from the program.

 The Coordinated Program Director will send written notification to the student of termination from the dietetics program.
-The letter will include other career suggestions in healthcare that are appropriate for the student's ability, and it will identify Viterbo University majors, such as psychology, social work, or health care and wellness management, which may support those careers.
+The letter will include other career suggestions in healthcare that are appropriate for the student's ability, and it will identify Viterbo University majors, such as psychology, social work, or healthcare and wellness management, which may support those careers.
 The student will be encouraged to review specific information about other majors in the University Undergraduate Catalog.